£1 Million Pound Mortgages: Monthly Repayments and Income Requirements

 1. They’re easier to access

-Many private banks require an introduction, or impose other exclusive criteria that you’ll have to fulfil before they even talk to you.
+Many private banks require an introduction or impose other exclusive criteria you must fulfil before they even talk to you.

 Not so with high street banks, who are much more open.

-And just because they’re easier to get into, doesn’t mean that they’re less competent.
+And just because they’re easier to get into doesn’t mean they’re less competent.

 Some high-street lenders have their own specialist teams that only deal with large mortgage loans.